-- 1. You checked the box on line 1 of Form 221. - 2.
-You completed the annualized income worksheet on Form 221. - 3.
-You elected to be treated as a nonresident alien on your federal income tax return.
+- 1. You checked the box on line 1 of Form 221. - You completed the annualized income worksheet on Form 221. - You elected to be treated as a nonresident alien on your federal income tax return.
 You made three estimated payment installments.
-Your first installment equaled 50% of the total of all of your required installments.

-Box 2 - If you are an individual who for federal purposes reports as a farmer or fisherman, check box 2.

-Box 3 - If you completed and attached Form 221, check box 3.

-Box 4 - If you included an MSA penalty on line 49, check box 4.
+Your first installment equaled 50% of the total of all of your required installments. - Box 2 If you are an individual who for federal purposes reports as a farmer or fisherman, check box 2. - Box 3 - If you completed and attached Form 221, check box 3. - Box 4 If you included an MSA penalty on line 50, check box 4. - Box 5 If you included an AZ Long-Term HSA penalty on line 50, check box 5.